Saratoga Race # 9, The 2019 Whitney Stakes, Purse $1,000,000.00

 Of course this race over the years has had its share of dynamic results.
 Who can forget back in 2017 when Gun Runner almost effortlessly blasted away from the field or the absolute thrilling finish in 1999 when Victory Gallop closed powerfully throughout the stretch to emerge victorious.

-This year’s field is quite unique, especially when considering the age of each horse and the collective paths they took to be part of this race.
+The field for the 2019 Whitney Stakes is quite unique, especially when considering the age of each horse and the collective paths they took to be part of this race.

 As you might expect, I took added time to dissect their careers’ past performances, dug deep into their bloodlines and watched numerous hours of their behavior and raw ability with film study.